mikedh/trimesh/README.md

 pip install trimesh
 ```

 The minimal install can load many supported formats (STL, PLY, OBJ, GLTF/GLB) into `numpy.ndarray` values.
-More functionality is available when soft dependencies are installed, like convex hulls (`scipy`), graph operations (`networkx`), faster ray queries (`embreex`), vector path handling (`shapely` and `rtree`), XML formats like 3DXML/XAML/3MF (`lxml`), preview windows (`pyglet`), faster cache checks (`xxhash`), etc.
+More functionality is available when [soft dependencies are installed](https://trimesh.org/install#dependency-overview), including convex hulls (`scipy`), graph operations (`networkx`), fast ray queries (`embreex`), vector path handling (`shapely` and `rtree`), XML formats like 3DXML/XAML/3MF (`lxml`), preview windows (`pyglet`), faster cache checks (`xxhash`), etc.

-To install `trimesh` with the soft dependencies that generally install cleanly on Linux x86_64, MacOS ARM, and Windows x86_64 using `pip`:
+To install `trimesh` with the soft dependencies that generally install cleanly from binaries on Linux x86_64, MacOS ARM, and Windows x86_64 using `pip`:
 ```bash
 pip install trimesh[easy]
 ```

-If you are supporting a different platform or are freezing your dependencies we recommend you do not use extras: depend on `trimesh scipy` versus `trimesh[easy]`.
+If you are supporting a different platform or are freezing dependencies for an application we recommend you do not use extras, i.e. depend on `trimesh scipy` versus `trimesh[easy]`.
 Further information is available in the [advanced installation documentation](https://trimesh.org/install.html).

 ## Quick Start